 How to Find Your Hardware Fingerprint

-If you are running Vista, Windows-7, or Windows-8, please be sure to right-click the .exe file and select "Run as Administrator" both when checking the hardware fingerprint, and when entering the licence key.
+If you are running Windows-7 or later, please be sure to right-click the .exe file and select "Run as Administrator" both when checking the hardware fingerprint, and when entering the licence key.
 There is no need for "Run as administrator" during normal operation of the program.
 Simply being logged in as Administrator is not enough.

 Run the evaluation version of the software, on the PC for which you need the hardware fingerprint.
 This may require that you download the current version of the software, as the older versions will not have the hardware fingerprint display.
 The PC should be the PC where you intend to run the software, configured in exactly the same way as when you intend to install the software.
 For example, if you have USB modem which will be connected when the software is installed, be sure that it is also connected when you determine the fingerprint.
 In the example below, I've just started the unregistered HDF Viewer, and here's the opening screen, but the screen should be similar for any of my software:

 You will see that there are three buttons on the dialog.